-29.7.1.1 The must immediately discard ten points worth of commodity cards (face value, not set value) of his choice.
+29.7.1.1 Victim must immediately discard ten or more points worth of commodity cards (face value, not set value) of his choice.
 These cards are shuffled back into the appropriate decks at the end of the Return of Excess Commodity Cards phase (27.3).